Daniel-KM/Omeka-plugin-OpenLayersZoom/README.md

 OpenLayers Zoom (plugin for Omeka)
 ==================================

-This plugin for the [Omeka] platform adds a zoom widget that creates zoom-able tiles from images and presents it in a pure javascript zoom viewer (no Flash).
+[OpenLayers Zoom] is a plugin for the [Omeka] platform adds a zoom widget that creates zoom-able tiles from images and presents it in a pure javascript zoom viewer (no Flash).

 Tiles are automatically created when the selected image is saved.

-This plugin is compatible with [IIPImage] realtime tiles server, which avoids creation and storage of tiles.
+This plugin is compatible with [IIP Image] realtime tiles server, which avoids creation and storage of tiles.

 This plugin uses the [OpenLayers] widget to display images and the base of the